Murder of Pan Hui

 Pan Hui (c.
-1992 – 20 October 2007; 潘辉 (Pān Huī, P'an1 Hui1)) was a 15-year-old girl who was found dead on 20 October 2007 inside a rental flat in Marsiling, Singapore.
-45-year-old bus driver Ong Pang Siew (born 17 August 1962; 王邦守 (Wáng Bāngshǒu, Wang2 Pang1-shou3)), Pan Hui's step-father, was charged with murder.
+1992 – 20 October 2007; 潘辉 (Pān Huī)) was a 15-year-old girl who was found dead on 20 October 2007 inside a rental flat in Marsiling, Singapore.
+45-year-old bus driver Ong Pang Siew (born 17 August 1962; 王邦守 (Wáng Bāngshǒu, Ông Pang-siú)), Pan Hui's step-father, was charged with murder.
 It was revealed in court that after the divorce, Ong and Pan's biological mother had been arguing regarding Ong's need to visit his biological son.
 On the date of the killing, Ong went there to see his son and his conversation with Pan eventually escalated into an argument that led to the strangulation.

 Ong was diagnosed by the defence's psychiatrist to be suffering from major depressive disorder, which impaired his mental responsibility at the time of the murder, and his prior consumption of alcohol likely also contributed to the impairment of Ong's mental state at the material time.
 However, the trial court rejected the defence's psychiatric evidence and ruled in favour of the prosecution's psychiatric opinion, and Ong was hence sentenced to death for murder.
 However, upon Ong's appeal, his conviction of murder was reduced to manslaughter on the grounds of diminished responsibility and Ong's death sentence was commuted to ten years' imprisonment.